dotnet/runtime/src/tests/Interop/Swift/README.md

 ## Goals

 The goal of this experiment is to explore the possibilities and limitations of direct P/Invoke interop with Swift.
 It should implement runtime mechanisms for handling Swift ABI differences.
-The goals below are **outdated** and should be updated.
 Here is list of goals we want to focus on:
  - Type marshalling
  - Swift metadata marshalling
  - Thunks for `self` context
  - Thunks for `error` handling

+## The goals below are outdated and should be updated

 ### Update Binding Tools for Swift to work with latest version of Mono runtime